ori-orion/orion_semantic_map/overhaul_notes.md

 TODO:
     leftmost/rightmost needs to be implemented.
     Regions.
-    Ontology.
-    Order the responses w.r.t. time last observerd (or last batch number?)
-        And then within that, closest to the robot?
+    Order stuff by closest to the robot? (within order of batch number).
     Size stuff.
     Uncertainty stuff.
 SEMI-DONE:
     Looking at how inputs having the same batch number influences the system.
+    Ontology.
 DONE:
     -> noetic-som-upgrade.
     Humans aren't moving!!!